Skip to main content

 • DNS Hosted Zone (Optional): Generates valid SSL certificates for the Qrvey Composer domain.
 If no domain is set up, a default domain will be generated in the format: $deployment_id.mp.qrveyapp.com.

 Note: Before deploying, ensure your Azure subscription quotas are sufficient for the required resources.
-You may need to request quota increases for the following:
+You might need to request quota increases for the following:

 • Epdsv6 family: 100 vCPU